 Do I get everything done with this schedule?

-Well, most days.
+Well… yes, most days.
 I don’t always follow it but when I do, I do manage to get MOST of it done.
-Most of it is a habit for me now… I do what I can and not worry about what I couldn’t. 🙂
+It is a habit for me now.
+I do what I can and not worry about what I couldn’t. 🙂

 Please remember that this routine, is an example of how I do things at MY season of life.
 You may or may not relate with it.
 I hope you can follow my method above and use the example below to design your own.